About Clinical Studies/Trials

 You will be informed of everything that the doctors know regarding the study product before you agree to take part in the trial.
 However, in phase 1 of trials, the researchers may not have sufficient information to advise you of side effects.
 It is important to note that you may withdraw from a trial at any point.
 Your participation is entirely voluntary.

 Clinical trials are conducted in phases.
 The trials at each phase have a different purpose and help scientists answer different questions.
 There are four different phases of clinical trials.
 These phases are called phase 1, 2, 3 and 4:

 - Phase 1: Phase 1 trials are the earliest trials in the life of a new drug or treatment.
-The investigational drug is tested in a small group of people (20-80) to establish safe dosage ranges, identify side effects, to learn how the body copes with the drug and determine if the treatment actually treats the disease.
+The investigational drug is tested in a small group of people (20-80) to establish safe dosage ranges, identify side effects, learn how the body copes with the drug, and determine if the treatment actually treats the disease.
 The participants entering phase 1 are often healthy individuals.
 Phase 1 trials are important because they are the first step in finding new treatments for the future.